 My parents raised us on the importance of a college education.
 In our house, it was not “if” you were going to college, but “what” college you were going to attend.
 My father was the first in his family to get a college education and he expected nothing less for his three children.

-And so we got our college degrees – each and every one of us.
-And I know my brother and sister are raising their children to expect to go and graduate from college.
+So we got our college degrees – each and every one of us.
+Now my younger brother and I are raising our own children.
+We also expect them to go and graduate from college.

-But what turned the table for me, was her frustration that parents were not getting the information they needed to make better decisions about selecting and paying for college.
-Most parents focus on getting their kids into the right college academically and stop short determining how they are going to be able to afford the colleges that admit their child.
+For parents to make a good decision about selecting and paying for college, they need the right information.
+I grew very frustrated that parents didn’t have easy access to the information necessary.
+Most parents focus on getting their kids into the right college academically.
+But they stop short figuring out how they are able to afford the colleges that admit their children.

-Good college planning information with a bias to college funding is out there.
-But it is scattered and you have to find it, process it and apply it to your situation.
-Our vision is to gather together and deliver quality targeted information and solutions related to college directly to parents and the students themselves.
+Good college financing information with a focus to college funding is out there.
+Unfortunately, it is randomly scattered.
+You have to find it, process it and then apply it to your situation.
+My vision is to systematically compile and deliver quality targeted information and solutions related to college financing directly to parents and the students themselves.

 I am a parent and committed advocate to families aiming to afford the colleges that admit their children all the way through graduation.
 I am a Certified Financial Planner® professional.
 In addition, I am the president of College Funding Resource, which helps educate families on how to make college an affordable reality, without jeopardizing the family’s retirement and other financial priorities.